vrandall66/front-end-submissions-public/1804/mod-2/game-time/laura-alex.md

 * Evaluator: Brittany Storoz

 Comments:
+* Both articulated their knowledge of classes/OOP very well
+* Little too many things in the index.js that could be moved into the Game class but overall classes seemed well-structured and they each had appropriate methods and instance properties on them
 *
-*
-*

 ### Functional Expectations

-* 4 - Application is fully playable and exceeds the expectations set by instructors
-* 3 - Application is fully playable without crashes or bugs
+* 3.5 - Application is fully playable without crashes or bugs

-* 2 - Application has some missing functionality but no crashes
-* 1 - Application crashes during normal usage
+* Attempted an extension but didn't quite get there

 ### User Interface

-* 4 - The application is pleasant, logical, and easy to use.
+* 3.5 - The application is pleasant, logical, and easy to use.
 There are no holes in functionality and the application stands on its own to be used by the instructor _without_ guidance from the developer.
-* 3 - The application has many strong pages/interactions, but a few holes in lesser-used functionality.
-* 2 - The application shows effort in the interface, but the result is not effective.
-The evaluator has some difficulty using the application when reviewing the features in the user stories.
-* 1 - The application is confusing or difficult to use.
+Couple stylistic things that could improve.

+* Able to use the application without any guidance or instruction
+* Make a bit more difference in the green of the frog vs. the grass so I can tell I've been killed and have started over
+* Prioritize the game by giving it a bit more space, and de-emphasize the instructions/about section by making it more of a sidebar

 ### Testing